catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 .. image:: _containers_assets/quickstart-size.png

-Next we have the final required settings which is the network we want to deploy our cluster on.
-We can either choose an existing network that we have already prepared, or create a new network that will be attached to the cluster.
+Next we have the final required parameter, which is the network we want to deploy our cluster on.
+We can either choose an existing network that we have already prepared, or create a new network that the cluster will sit on.
 Additionally while in this tab, we can select whether we want our cluster to be visible from only our private network or visible to the public and we can choose the type of ingress controller that we want our cluster to utilize.

-For our quickstart, we are going to be creating a new network for our cluster to sit on and we are going to make it available publicly.
+For our quickstart, we are going to be creating a new network for our cluster and we are going to make it available publicly:

 .. image:: _containers_assets/quickstart-network.png

-The other tabs ``management`` and ``advanced`` allow you to set autohealing on your nodes and add labels to your cluster respectfully.
+The other tabs **management** and **advanced** allow you to set autohealing on your nodes and add labels to your cluster respectfully.

 Once you have set all of these parameters, you can click submit and your cluster will start creating.
 This process can take up to 20 minutes depending on the size of the cluster you are trying to build.
-Once it is built however, you will be able to access the cluster in the ways detailed below.
+Once it is built however, you will be able to access the cluster.

 .. include:: deploying-cluster.rst